 Using hormonal birth control can increase your risk of blood clots, stroke, or heart attack, especially if you have certain other conditions, or if you are overweight.

 Your risk of serious blood clot may be higher with the use of birth control skin patches than with the use of birth control pills.

-Smoking can increase your risk of blood clot, stroke, or heart attack while using birth control.
+Smoking can greatly increase your risk of blood clots, stroke, or heart attack.
 You should not use this medicine if you smoke and are older than 35 years of age.

 You should not use this medicine if you have any of the following conditions: uncontrolled high blood pressure, heart disease, a blood-clotting disorder, diabetic problems with your eyes or kidneys, unusual vaginal bleeding, liver disease or liver cancer, severe migraine headaches, or if you have ever had breast or uterine cancer, a heart attack, a stroke, or a blood clot.

 Do not use this medicine if you are pregnant or if you have recently had a baby.

 What should I discuss with my healthcare provider before using ethinyl estradiol and norelgestromin transdermal?